thachmai/dns-certbot/README.md

 # Painless letsencrypt TLS certificate via DNS challenge

-This docker image simplifies the process of obtaining and renewing TLS certificates with [https://letsencrypt.org](letsencrypt).
-It works with both single domain certificate and [https://en.wikipedia.org/wiki/Wildcard_certificate](wildcard certificate).
+This docker image simplifies the process of obtaining and renewing TLS certificates with [letsencrypt](https://letsencrypt.org).
+It works with both single domain certificate and [wildcard certificate](https://en.wikipedia.org/wiki/Wildcard_certificate).

-By using the service provided by [https://github.com/joohoi/acme-dns](acme-dns), you will no longer need to modify the DNS record for each ACME challenge.
+By using the service provided by [acme-dns](https://github.com/joohoi/acme-dns), you will no longer need to modify the DNS record for each ACME challenge.
 Thus, the TLS obtention/renewal process becomes *simpler*, *automated* and *safer*.

-For more information on the technical details, please refer to [https://www.thachmai.info/2019/04/18/painless-free-letsencrypt-wildcard/](my blog post).
+For more information on the technical details, please refer to [my blog post](https://www.thachmai.info/2019/04/18/painless-letsencrypt-wildcard/).

 ## To obtain a wildcard certificate for the domain `*.demo.tested.science*`
 ### 1. Generate the challenge